Posted: Thu, February 01, 2018 | By: BBI News

 LESSON 1: INTRODUCTION AND INDIVIDUAL DOUBT

-For the first 5 weeks, we will study the very fun “iDoubt” system that was invented by Leo Igwe.
+We will study the “iDoubt” system that was invented by Leo Igwe.
 He is a Nigerian, he has a PhD, he is a human rights activist who wants to protect people from witchcraft, and he is a humanist.

 Leo Igwe says the following: